omeka/omeka-s-enduser/docs/modules/mapping.md

 ![Mapping block with all options collapsed except Timeline, which shows options as described, all empty](../modules/modulesfiles/mapping-timelineBlock.png)

-To remove the timeline from a map block, click the X on the far right of the Property dropdown.
+To remove the timeline from a map block, click the "X" on the far right of the Property dropdown.

 To see how the various settings of the timeline block appear on the public side, please see the [Timeline Public View](#timeline-public-view) section below.

 ### Attachments (Map by attachments block)

-Markers are added to the map using _Items_.
+Markers are added to the map using Items.

-* Click _Add Attachment_  (1) to select them from a list on the right (2).
+* Click "Add Attachment" (1) to select them from a list on the right (2).
 Note: This list will only be populated by items that have at least one location added to them (when editing the item).
 * Clicking an item adds it to a list in the Attachments pane (3).
 * Click and drag items in this list to reorder them.
 * Delete items by clicking the red trashcan.

 ![Screenshot of the map with Add Attachment selected.
 On the right a list of items.](../modules/modulesfiles/Mapping_pageAttachments.png)

-To add multiple items at once, click the "quick add" slider just above the list of items in the right hand drawer.
+To add multiple items at once, click the "Quick add" slider just above the list of items in the right hand drawer.
 This will add a checkbox to the left of each item.
 Check the boxes of those items you want to add to the map, then click the "Add selected" button at the bottom of the drawer.

 ![Drawer with bulk add option activated](../modules/modulesfiles/Mapping-bulkAttachments.png)